Kotlin/dokka/docs/topics/dokkatoo-migration.md

 [//]: # (title: Migrate to Dokka Gradle plugin v2)

 > The Dokka Gradle plugin v2 is an [experimental](https://kotlinlang.org/docs/components-stability.html#stability-levels-explained) feature.
 > It may be changed at any time.
-We appreciate your feedback in [GitHub](https://github.com/Kotlin/dokka/issues).
+We appreciate your feedback on [GitHub](https://github.com/Kotlin/dokka/issues).
 >
 {type="warning"}